sudopla/react-cognito-appsync/README.md

 ```
 4. `yarn install`
 5. `yarn run cdk deploy <app-name>-Pipeline-Stack`
-6. Please notice that you will have to run the deployment pipeline a few times because of some dependencies between stacks.
-I could've configured these dependencies manually in the CDK, but then every time you would deploy a change manually, it would take longer, and the same would also apply to the pipeline.
+6. Please notice that you will have to run the deployment pipeline a few times when deploying the app for the first time.
+This's because of some dependencies between stacks.
+I could've declared these dependencies manually in the CDK, but then every time you would deploy a change manually, it would take longer, and the same would also apply to the pipeline.
 The idea is to speed up the deployments and feedback loop.
 7. Perform step 7 from above

 ### Useful commands